 To address this gap, we have proposed an acoustic estimate of laryngeal tension: relative fundamental frequency (RFF) reflects the degree of baseline laryngeal tension by examining short-term changes in fundamental frequency.

 The National Institute on Deafness and Other Communication Disorders (NIDCD) provided the majority of funding for this research.
-Please feel free to use these version 1 algorithms in scientific research!
-If you do so, we ask that you cite their use in this way: “RFF values were calculated using an automated MATLAB program; algorithm details can be found in Lien (2015) and validation details can be found in Lien et al., In Press.“ Our lab is continuing to refine these algorithms, so we anticipate new versions to be available in the future.
+Please feel free to use these algorithms in scientific research!
+If you do so, we ask that you cite their use in this way when using the aRFF-AP: “RFF values were calculated using an automated MATLAB program; algorithm details can be found in Vojtech et al. (2019).” or in this way when using the accelerometer-based algorithm: “RFF values were calculated using an automated MATLAB program; algorithm details can be found in Groll et al. (2020).”
+Our lab is continuing to refine these algorithms, so we anticipate new versions to be available in the future.
 Feel free to leave feedback here.